PrialaRadu/Cooking-Recipes-Relational-Database/README.md

 # Recipe Management Database + Tableau Dashboard Presentation

   A structured SQL database for managing recipes, ingredients, users, and reviews.
 It includes table definitions, relationships, stored procedures, views, and triggers to handle recipe creation, ingredient management, and user interactions.
-  A concise presentation of the recipes data, visualized using Tableau Sheets and Dashboard.
+  Also, a Tableau dashboard to visually present and analyze the cooking recipes data.

 SQL Files: